 A COACH HOUSE WALLED GARDEN

-This beautiful coach house benefits from a wonderful high wall made of mellow old bricks, with a thatched summer house on the far side giving a quirky focal point.
+This beautiful coach house benefits from a wonderful high wall made of mellow old bricks, with a thatched summer house on the far side giving a quirky focal point in this plantspersons garden.

 Before development, all the elements of the garden were aligned at right angles to the house, accentuating the long, thin shape of the garden.
 The wall, while a real feature of the garden, casts shade for much of the year; however the garden is also very sheltered, with many substantial trees surrounding the property.